 On our third day, we were in for a treat!
 The sun was out and we were to spend the morning on board the hotel’s catamaran, which can be hired with a crew by guests.
 It was the perfect opportunity to get a bit of sun and see many of the other islands – inhabited and not.
 We also got to snorkel and even swam next to a whale shark – it was absolutely fantastic and I will never forget it.
 Needless to say, it started to rain when we got back to the hotel – and guess what we did?
 We had a nap and went to the spa.
 Oh well!

 We felt really at home at Lux – the staff were out of this world.
 Very approachable, nice and always smiling.
-I commented on this on my review of Lux Maldives, which I have posted recently.

 The dining options were fantastic – catering well for both Eastern and Western guests.
 We also liked that it was a lively resort, which meant that the bars were always busy and not everyone was on ‘honeymoon-mode’.